Sexual Health: Areas of Focus

 Low Desire

 A persistent absence of interest in sexual activity that causes personal distress or relationship difficulty.
-Low desire has physiological, psychological, and relational contributors — and usually more than one at a time.
+Low desire has physiological, psychological, and relational contributors, often more than one at a time.
 Effective treatment starts with understanding which factors are actually driving it for this particular person.

 Mismatched Libido